 Two key takeaways:

-- The increasing frequency and severity of natural disasters is driving rate increases throughout the industry.
+- The increasing frequency and severity of natural disasters is driving rate increases throughout the insurance industry.

 - It’s critically important that you and your family are prepared if disaster strikes.